blurredHorizon/Assignment3TidyData/README.md

 dataset has 14 columns each of which is described in the modified CODEBOOK.txt.

 The directory "working" and file "ActivityMeans.txt" is the output of the R script.
-The "ActivityMeans.txt" in this respository is the unmodified output of the R script.
+The "ActivityMeans.txt" in this repository is the unmodified output of the R script.